 A great deal of satisfaction comes from growing fresh garden vegetables.
 The freshest, tastiest and most nutritious produce comes to the table direct from the garden.
 Also, the gardener can control what pesticides have been used on the food.

-Choose a site that gets at least eight hours of full sunlight, although peas and potatoes will grow with only six hours of sun.
+Choose a site that gets at least eight hours of direct sunlight, although peas and potatoes will grow with only six hours of sun.
+Lettuce is less likely to bolt, that is, go to seed, if it is shaded during hot afternoons, but tomatoes need full sun in late afternoon.
 Avoid steep slopes that will erode, or low, soggy ground.
+A slight slope improves drainage.
 The traditional garden is a square or rectangle with dimensions of ten to thirty feet.
 However, vegetables can be grown in beds and borders along with ornamentals.
 I grew peas and pole beans in a two feet wide border along the back fence.
 The fence supported the string trellis for the peas and pole beans.

 The most important part of successful gardening is to properly prepare the soil.
-Heavy clay soils are fairly rich in nutrients but very poor in aeration and drainage.
-Add builder's sand, or sandy loam soil, plus compost to help plants grow better.
-An ideal garden soil will contain roughly equal amounts of sand, silt, clay and organic to improve aeration and drainage as well as to hold nutrients until plants can use them.
-Sawdust, barkdust, manure or compost can all be added, but extra nitrogen will have to be added to fresh sawdust or barkdust.
+An ideal garden soil would contain about 40% silt, 35% sand, 20% clay and 5% organic matter to improve aeration and drainage as well as to hold nutrients until plants can use them.
+Clay soils are fairly rich in nutrients but very poor in aeration and drainage.
+Add sandy loam soil and compost to clay soils to help plants grow better.
+Sawdust, barkdust, manure and compost are all good sources of organic matter, but extra nitrogen will have to be added to fresh sawdust or barkdust.